Drug Rehab in Dallas, Texas

 Recovery is never out of reach, no matter how desperate your situation may seem.
 It doesn’t matter how many times you’ve tried and failed in your path to sobriety.
 At Discovery Point Retreat drug rehab in Dallas, Texas, change is always possible with the right treatment and support.
 Our dedicated team of doctors, counselors, therapists, and clinical staff work together to build a personalized recovery plan for you.
 We’ll provide you with the very best care throughout your recovery journey.

 Are you ready to beat your drug addiction?
-Take the first step by calling our drug rehab clinic today at 855-306-8054.
-We’re available around-the-clock to help you get started on the road to recovery.
+Take the first step by calling our Dallas drug rehab today at 855-306-8054.
+We’re available 24/7 to help you get started on the road to recovery.
 We’ll walk you through the entire process, answer your questions, and help you understand why drug rehab is so important.

 We’re here to make addiction treatment as accessible and affordable as possible — and are in-network with many insurance providers.
 Not sure about your coverage?
 We can help.

 What Are The Signs You Need Drug Rehab?

 You may have noticed a few signs that indicate you need to make changes in your life.
 Even if you haven’t hit rock bottom, you can see that something is not right.
 The first step is to recognize there’s a drug problem.
 Here are some of the signs you may have noticed.